Mike Nolan: 2023

 In Nolan's first season with the Panthers, he guided them to a 4–6 record, improving on last season where they went 2–8.
 Despite the mediocre record, the Panthers reached the playoffs, and faced the Pittsburgh Maulers in the USFL North Championship Game where they lost 31–27 in overtime.

 2024

 Due to the Panthers surviving the USFL and XFL's merger into the UFL, Nolan kept his job as head coach.
 The Panthers improved from last season, and finished with a 7–3 record, which was 2nd in the USFL conference.
 Nolan also won the UFL's Coach of the Year award.
 Unfortunately for Nolan, the Panthers lost to the Birmingham Stallions in the USFL Conference Championship Game 31–18 after leading 18–3 at halftime.

 2025

-The Panthers finished the season with a 6-4 record, failing to improve from last season, but for the first time ever, the Panthers defeated the Birmingham Stallions in the USFL Conference Championship Game 44-29 which was Nolan's first career playoff win.
-Unfortunately for Nolan, the Panthers lost to the DC Defenders in the UFL Championship 58-34.
+The Panthers finished the season with a 6–4 record, failing to improve from last season, but for the first time ever, the Panthers defeated the Birmingham Stallions in the USFL Conference Championship Game 44–29 which was Nolan's first career playoff win.
+Unfortunately for Nolan, the Panthers lost to the DC Defenders in the UFL Championship 58–34.

+After the season ended, the Panthers’ franchise folded, and Nolan was not hired by any of the other UFL teams.